 Multiple vendors and numerous users:

-- At the Call for Interest, 85 individuals from 38 companies indicated they would support this project.
-These included companies from industrial automation, building automation, automotive, automotive OEMs, silicon, infrastructure, cabling, connector, and test equipment vendors. - Data presented at the CFI indicate a substantial market potential, e.g., the prediction for 2019 is 270 million total ports/year.
+At the original Call for Interest, 79 individuals from 55 companies indicated they would support this project.
+These included companies from industrial automation, building automation, automotive, automotive OEMs, silicon, infrastructure, cabling, connector, and test equipment vendors.